ohmss/workshop-betterreads/README.md

 [🏠 Back to Table of Contents](#-table-of-content)

-## 10. Use Application in anonymous
+## 10. Use Application as anonymous

 - It would be handy to know the URL of the application